Effective branding. Stop wasting cash

 What does all this mean for you?

 It means three things.
-The first is to assign internal brand champions for every kind of interaction with your prospects and customers, whether communications, whether experiences, or people interactions, champions who will both be vigilant and determined that the brand essentials inform the very way in which all of these interactions are designed and delivered.
+The first is to assign internal brand champions for every kind of interaction with your prospects and customers.
+In communications, experiences, or people interactions, champions who will be vigilant.
+And, determined that the brand essentials control all of these interactions.

 The second is to set up an internal evangelical organization within your company to both disseminate the brand internally among all of the people, functions and departments that will interface with the public in any way.

-They must infect and inspire your people with the tremendous value of your business to its constituencies, so that their sense of the value of their work in the world translates into more and better ideas.
+They must infect and inspire your people with the tremendous value of your business to its constituencies.
+So, their sense of the value of their work in the world translates into more and better ideas.
 Or deeper and more lasting relationships with prospects and customers.

 The third is to ensure that the team of effective branding counselors who helped you to develop the brand essentials are always on hand to help guide your team forward into time, across not only Phase 2, but especially through Phase 3.

-They understand your business well enough to have partnered with you in the development of this brand gestalt, and so they can help you interpret the information you develop about your company’s performance in the market flux into the fine adjustments that will be necessary as time goes on.
+They understand your business well enough to have partnered with you.
+Partnered in the development of this brand gestalt.
+And, so they can help you interpret the information you develop about your company’s performance in the market flux.
+Plus into the fine adjustments that will be necessary as time goes on.